cristen/cristen.github.io/index.markdown

 I’m pleased to learn everyday about science, data and much more.

 Information Technology is a wonderful ecosystem constantly evolving where you’ll learn something new everyday.

+I also like to discuss about guitar related stuff.